SatyJais/multiple_linear_regression_model/README.md

 ### Build a multiple linear regression model to predict taxi fares using existing data that was collected over the course of a year.

+## Data Import and Exploration

+Loading the dataset using pandas.

+Inspecting the data structure, checking for missing values, and understanding the data types.

+## Data Preprocessing

+Handling missing values through imputation or removal.

+Encoding categorical variables using techniques like one-hot encoding.

+Normalizing or standardizing numerical features if necessary.

+## Exploratory Data Analysis (EDA)

+Visualizing relationships between variables using plots such as scatter plots, histograms, and box plots.

+Calculating correlation coefficients to identify multicollinearity.

+## Model Building

+Splitting the dataset into training and testing sets.

+Fitting a multiple linear regression model using scikit-learn.

+Interpreting the coefficients to understand the impact of each feature.

+## Model Evaluation

+Assessing the model's performance using metrics like R-squared, Mean Squared Error (MSE), and Root Mean Squared Error (RMSE).

+Analyzing residuals to check for patterns that might indicate model inadequacies.

+## Conclusion

 ### Model Results -

 - Coefficient of determination: 0.8304785329674021